By the end of this section, you will be able to:

 Most freed people stayed in the South on the lands where their families and loved ones had worked for generations while enslaved.
 They hungered to own and farm their own lands instead of the lands of White plantation owners.
 In one case, formerly enslaved people on the Sea Islands off the coast of South Carolina initially had hopes of owning the land they had worked for many decades after General Sherman directed that freed people be granted title to plots of forty acres.

 THE “INVISIBLE EMPIRE OF THE SOUTH”

 Despite the great variety in Klan membership, on the whole, the group tended to direct its attention toward persecuting freed people and people they considered carpetbaggers, a term of abuse applied to northerners accused of having come to the South to acquire wealth through political power at the expense of southerners.
 The colorful term captured the disdain of southerners for these people, reflecting the common assumption that these men, sensing great opportunity, packed up all their worldly possessions in carpetbags, a then-popular type of luggage, and made their way to the South.
 Implied in this definition is the notion that these men came from little and were thus shiftless wanderers motivated only by the desire for quick money.
 In reality, these northerners tended to be young, idealistic, often well-educated men who responded to northern campaigns urging them to lead the modernization of the South.
 But the image of them as swindlers taking advantage of the South at its time of need resonated with a White southern population aggrieved by loss and economic decline.
-Southern Whites who supported Reconstruction, known as scalawags, also generated great hostility as traitors to the South.
+Southern White people who supported Reconstruction, known as scalawags, also generated great hostility as traitors to the South.
 They, too, became targets of the Klan and similar groups.